illyasa369/Learning-GitHub/README.md

 # My First Repo
 ## This repo will be used to learn GitHub
-This repo will include different experiments of pushing, pulling, branching, merging and many more.<br></br>
+This repo will include different experiments of pushing, pulling, branching, merging and more.<br></br>

 ## What you'll find here:
 ### - gitCommands